top of page

 Campbell County Wetlands Repair

-We are restoring a small stream section on a private farm under conservation easement, as part of a double wetlands enhancement project that also involves the installation of stormwater management features to protect one of the two wetland sites.
+We restored a small stream section on a private farm under conservation easement, as part of a double wetlands enhancement project that also involved the installation of stormwater management features to protect one of the two wetland sites.
 Headwall erosion was threatening to alter the hydrology of a lateral wetland in the floodplain of Little Beaver Creek and needed a significant "fix" with equipment and rock!
-When complete, installed stormwater management features will address the cause of this erosion, to protect the stream and wetland.
+Installed stormwater management features addressed the cause of this erosion, to protect the stream and wetland.

 PXL_20240719_160459696.jpg